Behavioral Intelligence for MLB

 Sr. Applied Scientist · M.I.D.S., UC Berkeley · Tampa, FL

 The same discipline that powers SIQX — identifying signal in behavioral data at scale — is the foundation of my professional work in machine learning systems.
 SIQX applies that expertise to baseball: measuring not what players do, but how they decide.
-I also run Precision Baseball Academy, a player development program in Tampa that uses data to develop better hitters and pitchers.

 Follow the picks